 World Press Freedom Rank: USA 45/180

 Founded in 1885, the Omaha World-Herald is the Daily broadsheet newspaper from Omaha, Nebraska.
 The World-Herald has won three Pulitzer Prizes, including the esteemed Pulitzer Prize for Public Service, awarded in 1943.
 The current publisher is Todd Sears.

 The Omaha World-Herald is owned by Lee Enterprises, which according to Open Secrets has donated 88% of it money to Republican politicians since 1990.
 Revenue is derived through advertising and subscription fees.

 Analysis / Bias

 In review, the Omaha World-Herald covers local news through reporters with minimal bias in wording such as this: Despite new permit, drive-thru clinic in west Omaha not taking patients yet.
 National and international news is provided by the Associated Press and Washington Post.

-Editorially, the Omaha World-Herald has a long history of endorsing Republican candidates, however in 2016 they endorsed Democratic candidate Hillary Clinton.
+Editorially, the Omaha World-Herald has a long history of endorsing Republican candidates, however, in 2016 they endorsed Democratic candidate Hillary Clinton.
 A thorough review of editorials reveals more favor the right by a slight margin.
-In general, news is reported factually with a slight right leaning bias through op-eds.
+In general, the news is reported factually with a slight right-leaning bias through op-eds.